Taiwan's "notebook boy" commits his memories in writing

 “I use the notebook to remember who I helped today, how much farm work I did, whether there was rain ... the notebook is my memory,” said Chen, who lives with his stepmother, Wang Miao-cyong, 65, in a remote village in Hsinchu County, northwestern Taiwan.

-“I once lost one of my notebooks.
-I was so sad that I was crying and asked my dad to help me find it.”
-(Click XXX for a picture package of Chen and his notebook entries)
+"I once lost one of my notebooks.
+I was so sad that I was crying and asked my dad to help me find it."
+(Click reut.rs/2zXJNmP for a picture package of Chen and his notebook entries)

-Since his father died four years ago, Chen and his stepmother have lived on a government disability allowance and a small income they get from farming fruits and vegetables, which they barter with neighbors, some of whom call Chen “notebook boy”.
+Since his father died four years ago, Chen and his stepmother have lived on a government disability allowance and a small income they get from farming fruit and vegetables, which they barter with neighbors, some of whom call Chen “notebook boy”.

 Dr Lin Ming-teng, head of the psychiatry department at Taipei Veterans General Hospital, said Chen has made remarkable progress despite his extensive brain damage.